-When the battery voltage reaches the absorption voltage setting, the controller switches to constant voltage mode.
+When the battery voltage reaches the absorption voltage, the controller switches to constant voltage mode.

-When only shallow discharges occur the absorption time is kept short in order to prevent overcharging of the battery.
+When only shallow discharges occur, the absorption time is kept short in order to prevent overcharging of the battery.
 After a deep discharge the absorption time is automatically increased to make sure that the battery is completely recharged.

-Additionally, the absorption period is also ended when the charge current decreases to less than 2A.
+Additionally, the absorption period is also ended when the charge current decreases to less than 1A.

-1.10.3.
+1.9.3.
 Float

-During this stage, float voltage is applied to the battery to maintain it in a fully charged state.
+During this stage, float voltage is applied to the battery to maintain a fully charged state.
+When the battery voltage drops below float voltage during at least 1 minute a new charge cycle will be triggered.

-1.10.4.
+1.9.4.
 Equalization

-See section 3.8
+See section 3.8.1